yipe/dice/README.md

 # 🎲 @dpr/dice

-A modern TypeScript library for **D&D 5e damage-per-round (DPR) calculations**, designed for players, Dungeon Masters, and developers who want to analyze combat mathematically.
+A TypeScript library for **D&D 5e damage-per-round (DPR) calculations**, designed for players, Dungeon Masters, and developers who want to analyze combat mathematically.

 This library powers [dprcalc.com](https://dprcalc.com) and provides a precise, composable way to model dice rolls, attacks, and outcomes with probability mass functions (PMFs) — not just averages.
 This allows for rich charting and statistics with full outcome attribution.